 - Include your picture – seeing a face with your name helps people trust you more

-Don’t annoy them by being extra smart replying back to them.
-It will just make the situation worse.
+Don’t annoy them by replying to them.
+It will make the situation worse.
 Give it a time frame of 6-9 months and reach them back with a fresh approach!

-In a nutshell, here are your Key Takeaways from the above article:
+Here are your Key Takeaways from this article

 - View the objection as a question